Superior Court upholds lengthy sentence in Connellsville woman's 2013 killing

 According to the criminal complaint, the two men had been drinking at the bar, and witnesses saw them near the Amtrak train platform with Kriek.
 Police found some of her clothes there, along with blood and drag marks leading toward the river.

-Kriek’s nude body was found floating in the river the next morning in Dunbar Township.
+Kriek’s nude body was found floating in the Youghiogheny River the next morning in Dunbar Township.
 State police charged Rugg and Bannasch with homicide.

 In 2015, Kriek pleaded guilty to first-degree murder, and was sentenced to life in prison.